 90% of congestion relieving traffic management systems will be in good working order by 2027

-The Solutions for Congested Corridors Program provides funding to achieve a balanced set of transportation, environmental, and community access improvements to reduce congestion throughout the state.
+The Solutions for Congested Corridors Program (SCCP) provides funding to achieve a balanced set of transportation, environmental, and community access improvements to reduce congestion throughout the state.
 These projects are multimodal corridor plans that implement specific transportation performance improvements by providing more transportation choices while preserving the character of local communities and creating opportunities for neighborhood enhancement.

 Eligible project elements within the corridor plans may include improvements to state highways, local streets and roads, rail facilities, public transit facilities, bicycle and pedestrian facilities, and restoration or preservation work that protects critical local habitat or open space.
 This program also provides support for capacity increasing projects on the state highway system like high-occupancy vehicle lanes, managed lanes, and other non-general purpose lane improvements for safety and/or operational improvements for all modes of travel.

 - Providing more transportation choices for residents, commuters and visitors

 - Improve traffic flow while improving air quality and taking on environmental/health challenges

 - Caltrans and local or regional partners working together to find wide-reaching solutions

 Examples of projects that could be funded include:

 - The North Coast Corridor improvements along I-5 and the parallel rail corridor in the County of San Diego.

 - The Route 91 and Metrolink rail corridor improvements in the County of Riverside.

 - Emerging solutions for the Highway 101 and Caltrain corridor connecting Silicon Valley with San Francisco.